 “This year I only had three head that were so small they didn’t match.
 The other 132 averaged 901 pounds.
 I’ve been running pretty much the same cattle for 20 years on this place, and they have never averaged 900 nor had that few to sort off.
 With the better performance at home, and lower death loss during transport and the 48 hours following arrival, the extra cost over our previous mineral program was a good investment.
 These results were good enough that we will be feeding Gain Smart HEAT to all our steers the remainder of the summer and next year,” Fussell said.

 VitaFerm Gain Smart Stocker HEAT is a free-choice vitamin and mineral supplement for stocker cattle designed to balance basic nutrient needs for maximized efficient gain on grass pasture.
 The HEAT component contains capsaicin to help maintain circulation to support animal performance and gain in both heat and fescue situations.
 Capsaicin is research-proven to support animals’ ability to maintain normal body temperature.
-This mineral also includes garlic, a natural insect repellent.
+This mineral also includes garlic, to deter insects.
 All BioZyme products contain Amaferm®, a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance.
 It is research-proven to stimulate digestion and nutrient uptake of forage for optimum gain as well as maintain performance during heat stress.